There's a moment we keep coming back to.

 Turns out, gratitude is like that.
 It doesn't live in the big moments.
 It hides in the small ones — the ones you almost forget to notice.

-Not because we don't feel grateful.
-We do.
-We just... don't say it.
-Or we say it in passing — "thanks for doing the dishes" — without ever naming the deeper thing: "Thank you for being the kind of person who notices when I'm drowning and shows up without me having to ask."
+The problem is that most of us are terrible at saying it.
+Not because we don't feel grateful — we do.
+We just say it in passing, "thanks for doing the dishes," without ever naming the deeper thing: "Thank you for being the kind of person who notices when I'm drowning and shows up without me having to ask."

 What If Gratitude Became Something You Could Hold?